As a meditation teacher I’m often asked “Does meditation make you more intelligent?” And the answer is a definitive yes.

 Meditation makes you more intelligent in 6 important ways.

 Meditation increases the thickness of your brain’s cerebral cortex and increases grey matter mass.
-In a nutshell, meditation makes your brain bigger.
+In a nutshell, meditation makes your brain bigger (no, seriously, it actually does make your brain bigger, looker at this article on Harvard).
 And that’s according to scientists at Harvard who… er… have pretty big brains.

 There are six important ways in which meditation makes you more intelligent.
 Let’s take a look at each of them.